PranavSoneji-07/Bite_Saver/README.md

-# bite_saver
+# Bite Saver: More Than Just a Food Delivery App

-Bite Saver is not just a food delivery app, it is a mission to reduce food wastage done by the restaurant chains.
+Bite Saver is a mission-driven platform dedicated to reducing food wastage by restaurant chains.
+It enables restaurants to list their surplus food at highly discounted rates, ensuring that quality food reaches customers instead of going to waste.
+By connecting food businesses with budget-conscious consumers, Bite Saver promotes sustainability while making delicious meals more affordable for everyone.

-Restaurants can enlist their surplus food at a very discounted rate.
+🔗 Watch the app in action:[Bite Saver Demo](https://drive.google.com/file/d/1b6BTPXCyaC5NNPhANnCBUZrQ1zRtuQTD/view?usp=sharing)